 Norfolk, VA (Neurology)

 Meridian's Norfolk, VA (Neurology), location performs clinical studies related to disorders of the nervous system.
-Typical studies at this site explore medicines developed to treat migraines, Alzheimer's disease, multiple sclerosis, seizures, epilepsy, and other conditions.
+This site explores medicines being studied for their affect on multiple sclerosis, migraines, Alzheimer's disease, seizures, epilepsy, and other neurological conditions.

 Meet the Physicians

 Dr. Fuentes is a movement disorders specialist and excels in the treatment of patients with Parkinson's Disease, essential tremor, dystonia, and other types of movement disorders.
 She treats patients with other neurological problems and speaks Spanish.

 - Graduated from la Universidad Autonoma de Guadalajara in Jalisco, Mexico.

 - Completed her transitional studies at Ponce School of Medicine and St. Luke's Hospital in Ponce, Puerto Rico.